gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 This guide will cover the web interface available via an ESP32 chip used as either the **Attenuator** or **Wireless Adapter** devices, and is capable of controlling some operations of your Proton Pack and Neutrona Wand.

 Before proceeding, it is worth noting that the ESP32 device is only capable of operating on the 2.4GHz band for WiFi communications.
-While it does support the 801.11B, G, and N networking standards, any computer/phone/tablet which connects to this device as it's network or will be connected to by this device as a client must offer the 2.4GHz frequency.
+While it does support the 801.11b/g/n networking standards, any computer/phone/tablet which connects to this device as it's network or will be connected to by this device as a client must offer the 2.4GHz frequency.
 For secured networks, only the WPA2 standard is allowed.

 ## Firmware Flashing